Dispute Your Parking Ticket

 Transit Police Violations

-MBTA Transit Police violations are usually in orange envelopers, tucked under the windshield of the car.
+MBTA Transit Police violations are usually in orange envelopes, tucked under the windshield of the car.
 You must work with the MBTA Transit Police to pay or appeal these tickets.

-If you believe you received an MBTA Transit Police parking ticket in error, you can request a hearing within 21 days of ticket date.
+If you believe you received an MBTA Transit Police parking ticket in error, you can dispute the fine by requesting a hearing within 21 days of receiving the ticket.

 - Write a short letter explaining that you would like to request a hearing related to your parking ticket.

 - Gather the documents to support your case.

 - Enclose everything in an envelope with your return address, and mail it to: